Vaccination: History

-Before the first vaccinations, in the sense of using cowpox to inoculate people against smallpox, people have been inoculated in China and elsewhere, before being copied in the west, by using smallpox, called variolation.
-The earliest hints of the practice of variolation for smallpox in China come during the 10th century.
-The Chinese also practiced the oldest documented use of variolation, which comes from Wan Quan's (1499–1582) Douzhen Xinfa (痘疹心法) of 1549.
+The earliest hints of the practice of variolation for smallpox in China date back to the 10th century.
+The oldest documented use of variolation comes from Wan Quan's Douzhen Xinfa (痘疹心法), published in 1549.
 They implemented a method of "nasal insufflation" administered by blowing powdered smallpox material, usually scabs, up the nostrils.
 Various insufflation techniques have been recorded throughout the sixteenth and seventeenth centuries within China.
 Two reports on the Chinese practice of inoculation were received by the Royal Society in London in 1700; one by Martin Lister who received a report by an employee of the East India Company stationed in China and another by Clopton Havers.
 In France, Voltaire reports that the Chinese have practiced variolation "these hundred years".

 In 1796, Edward Jenner, a doctor in Berkeley in Gloucestershire, England, tested a common theory that a person who had contracted cowpox would be immune from smallpox.
-To test the theory, he took cowpox vesicles from a milkmaid named Sarah Nelmes with which he infected an eight-year-old boy named James Phipps, and two months later he inoculated the boy with smallpox, and smallpox did not develop.
+To test the theory, he took cowpox vesicles from a milkmaid named Sarah Nelmes, with which he infected an eight-year-old boy named James Phipps.
+Two months later he inoculated the boy with smallpox, and smallpox did not develop.
 In 1798, Jenner published An Inquiry Into the Causes and Effects of the Variolæ Vaccinæ which created widespread interest.
 He distinguished 'true' and 'spurious' cowpox (which did not give the desired effect) and developed an "arm-to-arm" method of propagating the vaccine from the vaccinated individual's pustule.
 Early attempts at confirmation were confounded by contamination with smallpox, but despite controversy within the medical profession and religious opposition to the use of animal material, by 1801 his report was translated into six languages and over 100,000 people were vaccinated.
 The term vaccination was coined in 1800 by the surgeon Richard Dunning in his text Some observations on vaccination.